cfpb/django-widgeter/README.md

 - Creation of custom widgets in reusable apps
 - Rendering of widgets by name
-- Rendering of widget channels without previous knowledge of widget names
+- Rendering of widget blocks without previous knowledge of widget names
 - Autodiscovery of widgets from all installed apps